 - 1. Complete the Name/Address Verification Forms provided by the Program Director. - 2.
 Return the CDR Copy (this copy to be returned to CDR by the Program Director) to the Program Director on or before the deadline.
 The Program Director will submit this original form to CDR. - 3.
-Retain the Name/Address Verification Form, Student Copy for your records - The "Student Copy" is to be used when you have a name/address change after you have submitted the original CDR copy to your Program Director.

-- When a name/address change occurs, notify the Program Director of the change(s) via FAX so that he/she can revise your student record and advise CDR by attaching this fax copy to your original form.
+Retain the Name/Address Verification Form, Student Copy for your records - The "Student Copy" is to be used when you have a name/address change after you have submitted the original CDR copy to your Program Director. - When a name/address change occurs, notify the Program Director of the change(s) via FAX so that he/she can revise your student record and advise CDR by attaching this fax copy to your original form.
 If you are unable to contact your Program Director, please FAX the form to CDR, attention Peggy Anderson, at (312) 899-4772.
 Make sure you complete ALL areas of the Change Form, including previous address (the address you submitted to your Program Director) and new address, Program Director's name and four-digit program code found on your Verification Statement from your Program Director indicating completion of your supervised practice. - 4.
 Program Directors will forward the Computerized Registration Eligibility Application to CDR.
 You will receive a letter confirming your registration eligibility from CDR approximately two to three weeks following Program Director submission to CDR. - 5.
 Refer to the February 1999 JADA, page 156, for an article entitled, "Computer-based testing: A new experience in 4 easy steps" and the October 1998 JADA, page 1102, for an article entitled, "Computer-based certification tests integrate testing and scoring, increase convenience" for a detailed description of the eligibility process. - 6.
 Inquiries should be directed to Peggy Anderson at (312) 899-0040, extension 4764 or email Peggy at panders@eatright.org.

-The Registration Examination for Dietitians is given year round at over two hundred approved Sylvan Learning Corporation sites nationwide.
-All test sites are open Monday through Friday and the eligible candidate must call the Sylvan testing site to schedule an appointment to take the examination.
+The Registration Examination for Dietitians is given year round at sites determined by ACEND.
+This information will be provided to the graduates with the authorization package.
 Applicants should keep the following in mind:

 - Make certain the Academy of Nutrition and Dietetics is furnished with a current mailing address. - 2.
 The examination fee is approximately \$200. - 3.
-The test is multiple choice, with a minimum of one hundred and twenty five guestions. - 2.
+The test is multiple choice, with a minimum of one hundred and twenty five questions. - 2.
 The authorization to take the examination expires after the test is taken one year after authorization.